bookia20/devday18/README.md

     select count(*) from parquet_combined;
     ```

-    and take note the Run Time and Data scanned numbers here.
-You can see that a lot less data is scanned compare to when you ran the same query in CSV.
+    and take note of the Run Time and Data scanned numbers here.
+You can see that a lot less data is scanned compare to when you ran the same query against CSV table.

 18. Finally: Run the following query to find out the answer to our question: